andrkois/Sportify/README.md

 Menu of a coach:
 After logging in as a coach the following menu appears on the screen:
-***Type : 1 to edit your profile 2. to view it 3. to search for athletes 4. to see a Chat 5. to send a message 6. to logout***
+⋅⋅***Type : 1 to edit your profile 2. to view it 3. to search for athletes 4. to see a Chat 5. to send a message 6. to logout***
 1. The coach can edit everything regarding their profile
 2. The coach can view their complete profile
 3. The coach can search for athletes (This also gives them the opportunity to see the top players based on likes etc)